charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 ## Fetch the Keystone script

-When related to Keystone directly (or to openstack-integrator keystone-credentials interface), the Kubernetes master application will generate a utility script.
+When related to Keystone directly (or to the `openstack-integrator:keystone-credentials` interface), the Kubernetes master application will generate a utility script.
 This should be copied to the local client with:

 ```bash